kgoedecke/plugin-directory/README.md

 - [List Font Families in Styles](https://github.com/icona79/Sketch---List-Font-Families-in-use), by Matteo Gratton: Copy a list of all the used font families active in your text styles.
 - [ImageOptim Sketch Plugin](https://github.com/imageoptim/sketch-plugin), by ImageOptim: ImageOptim plugin for the Sketch app
 - [Intelligencebank Assets](https://help.intelligencebank.com/hc/en-us/articles/4417559546009), by IntelligenceBank: The IntelligenceBank Assets plugin for Sketch makes it easy for designers to browse, search and insert their approved IntelligenceBank image and brand assets
-- [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
-- [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.